IsaacScript/isaacscript/docs/converting-lua-code.md

 title: Converting Lua Code
 ---

 Sometimes, you might want to convert an old mod written in Lua to TypeScript.
-There are 2 ways to do this.
+There are two ways to do this.

 <br />